What Does It Mean to Be In a Romantic Friendship?

-Romantic friendships, however, push the boundaries of conventional friendships by cultivating deeper intimacy, without the sexual politics.
+Romantic friendships, however, push the boundaries of conventional friendships by cultivating deeper intimacy, a form of platonic love, without sexual politics.

 Most of us will have a lot of unconscious associations with the idea of romance.
 Images from fairytales, Hollywood movies, and love songs lead to expectations about what romance means.
 While romantic love does capture the idea of a relationship that is full of sexual attraction and excitement, the narrow definition of a romantic relationship doesn’t cover the richness of human relationships.